F1Everything

 Alonso finished in third once again after a chaotic Australian Grand Prix; the third and final restart of the session saw his car make contact with the Ferrari of Carlos Sainz Jr., causing the latter driver to receive a five-second penalty; due to this, Sainz would be classified in last place out of the finishing cars.
 Alonso's car was undamaged.
 Alonso agreed with Sainz's criticisms of the penalty, stating that it was "too harsh".
 The Aston Martins were plagued with DRS issues during qualification of the Azerbaijan Grand Prix, going on to qualify eighth in the new "sprint shootout" qualification and sixth for the main qualification session; he would finish sixth in the sprint race, and fourth in the main race.
 It was at this point in time the car had dropped in performance, failing to secure podiums on a consistent basis, though he took two podium finishes at Zandvoort, where he recorded his first fastest lap since the 2017 Hungarian Grand Prix, and São Paulo; the latter instance edging out Sergio Pérez by 0.053 seconds.
 After a seventh-place finish at the Abu Dhabi Grand Prix, Alonso ended the season fourth in the standings, scoring 206 points against his teammate Stroll's 74.
 Alonso's fourth position in the standings was his highest finish since 2013.

-At the 2024 Mexico City Grand Prix, Alonso is due to compete in his 400th Grand Prix weekend, making him the first driver to reach this number of races.
+At the 2024 Mexico City Grand Prix, Alonso competed in his 400th Grand Prix weekend, becoming the first driver to reach this number of races.

 Endurance racing